WalletScrutiny/WalletScrutinyCom/_android/com.fintoda.app.md

 ---

+## Update 2024-07-24

+Our assessment indicates that the source code for this app is not available to the public.

-## App Description from Google Play
+## App Description from Google Play 2023-08-30

 > Fintoda is an easy and reliable way to store crypto.
 The best integration with Ledger Nano X hardware wallet provide you with more trust and confidence.
 Fintoda also supports Wallet Connect.
 >